ravi300601/Quickchat/README.md

-# Quick App
+# QuickChat App

-Quick App is a real-time chat application built using Django, providing users with features like user authentication, friend suggestions, emoji integration, and profile management.
+QuickChat App is a real-time chat application built using Django, providing users with features like user authentication, friend suggestions, emoji integration, and profile management.

 ## Features